Sermon

 Sermon transcript

-somebody becomes saved at it's important to that we believe in what's called believers baptism.
-That means that you're baptized after you become a believer.
 And we do this as a sign of our obedience to Jesus and our as a confession that we have decided to follow Jesus and that we're telling everyone about it.
-And it's important to to know that the there's nothing special about the water.
+And it's important to know that the there's nothing special about the water.
 The water that we use to baptize people, it's the same as any other water.
-It's the same as the water at your house that you use to cook and clean and and the water that you drink.
+It's the same as the water at your house that you use to cook and clean and the water that you drink.
 There's nothing special about the water.
 The water doesn't save you.
 Jesus is the only one who saves us.
-But baptism is still an important uh act of obedience that we should that we should choose to do after we become saved.
+But baptism is still an important act of obedience that we should that we should choose to do after we become saved.
 So that's something to think about.
-Um if you have accepted Jesus as your savior, if you are confident in your salvation but have not been baptized yet, that's something to think about and to talk to your parents about and then talk about taking that next step of of obedience and following Jesus' example of being baptized.
+If you have accepted Jesus as your Savior, if you are confident in your salvation but have not been baptized yet, that's something to think about and to talk to your parents about and then talk about taking that next step of obedience and following Jesus' example of being baptized.
 All right, that's it for today's lesson.
 We'll have a little treat and then we'll make our way back to our seats.
 Thank you. [applause] Are you kidding?
 Thanks for the introduction, Matt.
 Appreciate that introduction into the sermon.
 If you read your Bibles, and I hope you do, the passage today will be found in Acts chapter 2 37-41.
-There's some context before that that will be included as well.
+There's some context before that will be included as well.
 Let's pray before we begin.
 Father, I pray that your word would accomplish your will in your way today.
 We give you the glory for it.
 Teach us.

 Open our hearts.
 Jesus name.
 Amen.
 The caravan left Partha months ago.
 I don't remember the exact date, but I do remember the feeling, anticipation, and excitement.
 The road to Jerusalem is long, a thousand miles long.
 Plenty of time for your thoughts to wander.
 Plenty of time for questions to rise.
 Our caravan formed in Seucia.
 Families pilgrims traders each one with their own reason for going.
 The journey involves your senses such as the sense of smell.
 You have the musky, earthy tones of camels and donkeys, the pleasant aroma of leather from the sandals, the straps, and the bags, and the stale odor of perspiration of people who've been on the road for too long.
 And then you add to that sense of smell the sense of hearing.
 Step [snorts] tap.
 Step tap.
 Step tap.
 Feet against the ground and staffs against the dust.
 Add to that camels groaning that provides the bass sound.
 Children laughing adds a major key.
 Donkeys hooves add the percussion section.
 Leather squeaking adds the melody.
 There were no silent moments.
 We followed the Euphrates River northwest.
 It was on our left and it moved along just as we were moving along.
 You can't help but to notice all of the dust.
 It settles into your clothes, into your eyes, into your sandals, and into your throat.
 It sticks to everything.
 Each night we stopped.
 The heat faded, the wind cooled, the fires flickered, the wood smoke filled our camp.